Arrival and Departure Airport

 Although rain is rare in the winter months, it isn't unheard of, so we recommend you bring some sort of rain gear or shell.

-- comfortable clothes for riding, such as biking jerseys and padded shorts.
-3+ sets are ideal, 2 a must.
+comfortable clothes for riding, such as biking jerseys and padded shorts.
+3+ sets are ideal, 2 are a must.

-- warm clothing such as sweaters, fleece jackets, pants and hat for nighttime.
+warm clothing such as sweaters and fleece jackets and pants for nighttime.

 Passports & Visas